robinnong/toronto-rental-buildings-explorer/README.md

 Live project at [toronto-rental-buildings-explorer.vercel.app](https://toronto-rental-buildings-explorer.vercel.app/)

+## TODO
+- [ ] Clean and load the remaining records (currently loaded 1100 of 3500 in both Firestore DB and Algolia search index)
+- [ ] Add support for pagination
+- [ ] Inject search filters as query params

 ## Data Sources

 This project pulls data from the following City of Toronto's Open Data Portal datasets: